Three Important Skills A Pipefitter Needs to Succeed

 Math plays an important role in pipefitting.
 Crunching numbers and converting fractions are learned in pipefitter training programs through mathematics classes.
 Sound math skills help with the right placement of pipes and welds for sound plumbing and piping systems.
 Leaks and safety issues can happen when pipes are put in the wrong place or cut to the wrong size.

 Pipefitters measure, cut and bend materials to make them the right length and fit the layout plans.
 These workers use industry tools and equipment such as tape measures, torches, saws and pipe benders to complete installations and repairs.
 Poor workmanship and faulty connections lead to unsafe conditions on the job and may prevent a building from passing code inspections.
-Learning how to use these tools correctly and accurately in a technical training program gives pipefitters the necessary foundation to produce quality work up to industry standards.
-A pipefitter’s skills of using math, reading blueprints and knowledge of basic industry tool operation will supply a strong base for a successful career.
-Experience through practice and on-the-job training will help the worker to sharpen these skills and become a professional in this field.
+Pipefitting training teaches students how to use these tools and gives pipefitters the necessary foundation to produce quality work up to industry standards.
+A pipefitter’s skills of using math, reading blueprints and knowledge of basic industry tool operation will supply a strong base for a successful pipefitting career.
+Practical training in a vocational program will help workers sharpen these skills to land good pipefitting jobs.

 Contact Tulsa Welding School